23f2002348/Scrp/README.md

 # Multi-Modal Data Analysis API — README Template

+##THIS IS A DUPLICATED VERSION OF MUTHUPERU'S GIT REPO
 **Project:** Multi-Modal Data Analysis API **Description:** FastAPI-based REST API that orchestrates LLM workflows for multi-modal data analysis (text, CSV, images, code generation, etc.).
 This is a generic, shareable README template with **no personal data**.